lmullen/jsr/_source/issues/vol14/ellis.markdown

 author-note: "Clyde Ellis is a professor of history at Elon University."
 vol: 14
 year: 2012
-book-reviewed: "Joel W. Martin and Mark A. Nicholas, eds. *Native Americans, Christianity, and the Reshaping of the American Religious Landscape.* Chapel Hill: University of North Carolina Press, 2010. xiii, 325 pp.  ISBN 978-0-8078-7415-4."
+book-reviewed: "Joel W. Martin and Mark A. Nicholas, eds. <em>Native Americans, Christianity, and the Reshaping of the American Religious Landscape</em>.
+Chapel Hill: University of North Carolina Press, 2010. xiii, 325 pp.  ISBN 978-0-8078-7415-4."
 ---